-The movie was the second sequel to Sharktopus (2010) and — like Sharktopus vs. Pteracuda — was rushed into production by veteran genre filmmaker Roger Corman for his New Horizons company in response to the massive social media interest in Syfy’s Sharknado films.
+The movie was the second sequel to Sharktopus (2010) and — like Sharktopus vs. Pteracuda — was rushed into production by veteran genre filmmaker Roger Corman and his wife Julie for his New Horizons company in response to the massive social media interest in Syfy’s Sharknado films.

 The film premiered on Syfy on July 19, 2015.

 The movie stars Casper Van Dien (Sleepy Hollow; Python; The Pact) and his real-life partner Catherine Oxenberg (The Lair of the White Worm), Akari Endo (Sharktopus vs. Pteracuda), Sarodj Bertin, Gökdeniz Özcetin, Yasser Michelén, Mario Ceara, Olga Valdez.
 Iggy Pop has a fleeting cameo role…

 Sharktopus vs. Whalewolf takes place in the Dominican Republic.
 A disgraced baseball player, Felix Rosa (played by Mario Arturo Hernandez,) goes to a mysterious German scientist, Doctor Reinhardt (Catherine Oxenberg), in search of a treatment that will again make him a superstar.
 However, as often happens with mad scientists, Doctor Reinhardt has an agenda of her own and soon Felix has been transformed into a hybrid between a whale and wolf.
 This means that he looks like a wolf but he swims like a whale and he tends to act like a dog.